ybs294000/SalaryScope/docs/design_document.md

 ### 8.4 Model Hub Security

 - Upload restricted to admin users (enforced in `model_hub_tab.py` before any admin section renders).
+- ONNX bundles use onnxruntime (protobuf format) — no arbitrary Python execution on deserialisation.
+This is the primary security improvement over pickle bundles.
+- `columns.json` in ONNX bundles is plain JSON — no deserialisation risk compared to `columns.pkl`.
 - `aliases.json` is JSON-only (no pickle) and is validated against the schema before upload or push.
 - File size limits enforced pre-download (pre-flight via HuggingFace API `get_paths_info`) and post-download.
 - joblib/pickle deserialisation is acknowledged as a security risk; mitigated by admin-only upload control and a security audit log entry on every load.